BioAmber announces opening of world's largest succinic acid plant in Sarnia

 BioAmber, Inc., a leader in renewable chemistry, announced today the opening of its BioAmber Sarnia plant that was jointly built with Mitsui & Co., Ltd.

 An independent life cycle analysis, which evaluated the entire production chain from the planting and harvesting of corn through to the purification of succinic acid, revealed that net green house gas emissions for our entire process is zero.
 This represents a 100% reduction relative to the 7.1 tons of greenhouse gases that are emitted per ton of succinic acid produced using the petroleum process.
-At full capacity (30,000 tons of succinic acid per year), our Sarnia facility will reduce green house gas emissions by over 210,000 tons per year, relative to the petroleum process.
+At full capacity (30,000 tons of succinic acid per year), our Sarnia facility reduces green house gas emissions by over 210,000 tons per year, relative to the petroleum process.
 This is the equivalent of taking 45,000 cars off the road each year.
 The life cycle analysis also revealed that our entire process (corn to succinic) uses 60% less energy than the petroleum-derived process, a savings of over 2 trillion BTUs per year.
 That is the equivalent to the energy consumed by 46,000 US homes annually.

 BioAmber Sarnia Inc. is the largest succinic acid plant in the world – petroleum based or biobased.